danphenderson/BlockOpt.jl/docs/src/overview/design.md

 ![](../assets/design.svg)

-Here, the blue shaded types behavior is exported to be interfaced with the user.
-The red boxs
+Here, the blue shaded types are exposed to the user.
+The red boxes
-hold the iteration information, and any iteration observations, of `Algorithm 7.1`.
+holds `Algorithm 7.1`'s iteration information and all observations.

 The immutable `Driver` _has-a_ mutable `DriverOptions`, which effictively delegates the